epartington/google-cloud-ai-runtime-tutorial/README.md

 ## Task 7.
 Securing GKE Traffic

-In this task, you will deploy CNI chaining to the GKE cluster, enabling you to deliver prevention capabilities within and across containerized environments.
+In this task, deploy AIRS CNI chaining to the GKE cluster.
+This feature encapsulates GKE traffic to the AIRS firewall, giving AIRS complete visibility into pod addresses for security enforcement.
+Then, use this capability to secure a vulnerable pod within the cluster.

 ### Step 1.
 Deploy Helm Chart
 Use helm to deploy the `pan-cni` to the GKE cluster.

-1. In cloud shell, if you are still logged into `ai-vm` log out by typing `exit` twice.
+1. In cloud shell, click the **+** icon to open a new cloud shell tab.

+2. In the new cloud shell, change your path to the helm directory.

     ```shell
-    exit
-    ```

-2. In cloud shell, change your path to the helm directory.

-    ```shell
     cd
     cd airs001*/architecture/helm
     ```
+ >[!TIP]
+ > The `helm` directory contains the helm chart to deploy the CNI chaining to your GKE clsuters.

 3. Make a directory named `ai-runtime-security`.